Jwill1551/Buddy-Chat/README.md

 ## Created Using

-The tools that were used for this programs are the following:
+The tools that were used for this program are the following:
-Javascripts, HTML/CSS, Material Design, and Firebase.
+- Javascripts
+- HTML/CSS
+- Material Design
+- Firebase

 ## Fucntions
 - Css Animations